Anders-E/Junction-2017_Fortum-Home/README.md

-# Fortum Home - A Project for Junction 2017
+# Fortum Home - Smart Electricity

 #### A project by: